2tracks/shop-chichi-ms-4/README.md

 - Heroku App

 ## Testing
+I tested this site with Goggle Chrome Developer tools and in Safary and Firefox.

+#### General testing
 Linter
 - Flake 8 - I choose to ignore the 'line to long warning'
 - Problems tab in the Terminal